Ugg flash sale at Nordstrom Rack | CNN Underscored

 Turlock Genuine Shearling Lined Winter Boot ($64.97, originally $100; nordstromrack.com)

-For the adventurous kiddos, these boots are waterproof, and feature a duck-toe, sealed seam construction and a durable outsole.
+For the adventurous kiddos, these boots are waterproof and feature a duck-toe, sealed seam construction and durable outsole.
 Plus, a side zip closure makes getting these boots on and off a breeze.

 Riley Shimmer Faux Fur Lined Moccasin ($44.95, originally $49.99; nordstromrack.com)

 These simple moccasins are easy slip-on options with a faux fur lining and suede exterior.
-They have classic design with simple touches like exposed lining, and the light grey color is perfect for winter.
+They have a classic design with simple touches like exposed lining, and the light gray color is perfect for winter.

 Classic II Glitter Boot ($82.97, originally $130; nordstromrack.com)